NDelventhal/InsolvencyAnnouncementsGer/README.md

 ```python
 ia.insol_proc_scrpar(df, url = "url", scraped_html= "", convert_html_to_text = True, register_type = False):
 ```
-Parses the scraped insolvency proceedings annoucements, the pd.DataFrame output from insol_proc_scr() or insol_proc_scrprep().
-Returns the input pandas.DataFrame with appended columns listing for each announcement as variables the corresponding insolvency court, the insolvency court abbreviation, the court file number, the name or firm name of the debtor, the domicile of the debtor, the subject of the annoucement, the registration court, the identified register type (optional), the register number, the German state abbreviation, the date, timestamp and the scraped_text (optional)
+Parses the scraped insolvency proceedings annoucements, the Pandas DataFrame output from insol_proc_scr() or insol_proc_scrprep().
+Returns the Pandas DataFrame with appended columns listing for each announcement as variables the corresponding insolvency court, the insolvency court abbreviation, the court file number, the name or firm name of the debtor, the domicile of the debtor, the subject of the annoucement, the registration court, the identified register type (optional), the register number, the German state abbreviation, the date, timestamp and the scraped_text (optional)

 ```python
 ia.update_url(url)